piotrmurach/tty-config/README.md

 config.set_if_empty :settings, :base, value: 'USD'
 ```

-### 2.3 set_env
+### 2.3 set_from_env

-To read configuration options from environment variables use `set_env`.
+To read configuration options from environment variables use `set_from_env`.
 At minimum it requires a single argument which will match the name of `ENV` variable.
 The name of this parameter is case insensitive.

 Given the following environment variables: